 Of course, this step of building a business happens only after you have one.
 Many of you have a business you love and are ready to go.
 Jump ahead to the 4 Principles.

 If you are still looking for an opportunity because you know you want that extra paycheck, great!
 The first step for you is to determine your target market, that is, who do you want to serve?
-Then, if you don’t have a product or service, check out our article What Is the Best Home Business to Start? which will give you some tips on picking the right business for you.
+Then, if you don’t have a product or service, check out our articles What Is the Best Home Business to Start? and How to Become a Business Owner With Zero Home Business Startup Fees which will give you some tips on picking the right business for you.

 4 Basic Principles for How to Market Your Business on Social Media